-Maybe you've been raising laying hens for your family and want to expand, or perhaps you're starting fresh with a new flock and already know you want to get into the business of selling eggs.
+Maybe you've been raising laying hens for your family and wanted to expand, or perhaps you're starting fresh with a new flock and already know you want to get into the business of selling eggs.
 Either way, raising chickens who produce farm-fresh eggs can be a fun and profitable venture.
 There are just a few things to consider when starting your own egg business that will ensure your success.

 Know Your Market